OfficeDev/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

 By using a straightforward set of techniques, you can speed up most slow-calculating worksheets by a factor of 10 or 100.
 You can also apply these techniques as you design and create worksheets to ensure that they calculate quickly.

-## About the Author
-<a name="xlAboutAuthor"> </a>

-Charles Williams founded Decision Models in 1996 to provide advanced consultancy, decision support solutions, and tools that are based on Microsoft Excel and relational databases.
-Charles is the author of [FastExcel](http://www.decisionmodels.com/fastexcel.htm "FastExcel"), the widely used Excel performance profiler and performance tool set, and co-author of Name Manager, the popular utility for managing defined names.
-For more information about Excel calculation performance and methods, memory usage, and VBA user-defined functions, visit the  [Decision Models](http://www.decisionmodels.com/) website and the [FastExcel Blog](https://fastexcel.wordpress.com/ "FastExcel Blog").

 ## Additional Resources
 <a name="Excelperf_AdditionalResources"> </a>

 For more information about Excel Performance, see the following resources:

 -  [Excel Performance: Performance and Limit Improvements](excel-performance-and-limit-improvements.md)